-World Telehealth Initiative Formed to Bring World-Class Care via Telehealth to Communities in Need Throughout the World
+World Telehealth Initiative to Bring World-Class Care via Telehealth to Communities in Need Throughout the World

 Along with partners InTouch Health and Direct Relief, the World Telehealth Initiative aims to revolutionize global healthcare access

-SANTA BARBARA, Calif., July 10, 2018– The World Telehealth Initiative (WTI) today announced its formation as a nonprofit organization with the goal of leveraging telehealth technology to bring top medical experts to underserved communities all over the world where core health services would otherwise be unavailable.
+SANTA BARBARA, CA, July 10, 2018 – The World Telehealth Initiative (WTI) today announced its formation as a nonprofit organization with the goal of leveraging telehealth technology to bring top medical experts to underserved communities all over the world where core health services would otherwise be unavailable.

 The World Telehealth Initiativehas also announced InTouch Health, the leading enterprise telehealth platform, and Direct Relief, the largest provider of charitable medicines in the United States, as partner organizations in the fight to bring care to communities across the globe.
 The organizations will work together to bring supplies, clinicians, technology, and better access to quality care to populations in dire need.